almostahexagon2/lri/grammer.md

 | \-isum- | ism | son**isum**o \= science (knowledgeism) | english |

 These suffixes go on the end of what they modify, for example `pajlan+ant+ux+o` meaning, a group of conlangers.

+Also: Don't try to say `pajlanantuxo` as `paj.lan.ant.ux.o`, that will only make it hard for you and the listener.
+Just say `paj.lan.antu.xo`

 Less basic grammer
 ---